Chapter 3. The Self

 Development and Characteristics of the Self-Concept

-Part of what is developing in children as they grow is the fundamental cognitive part of the self, known as the The self-concept is a knowledge representation that contains knowledge about us, including our beliefs about our personality traits, physical characteristics, abilities, values, goals, and roles, as well as the knowledge that we exist as individuals.
-Throughout childhood and adolescence, the self-concept becomes more abstract and complex and is organized into a variety of different cognitive aspects of the self, known as Children have self-schemas about their progress in school, their appearance, their skills at sports and other activities, and many other aspects.
+Part of what is developing in children as they grow is the fundamental cognitive part of the self, known as the self-concept.
+The self-concept is a knowledge representation that contains knowledge about us, including our beliefs about our personality traits, physical characteristics, abilities, values, goals, and roles, as well as the knowledge that we exist as individuals.
+Throughout childhood and adolescence, the self-concept becomes more abstract and complex and is organized into a variety of different cognitive aspects of the self, known as self-schemas.
+Children have self-schemas about their progress in school, their appearance, their skills at sports and other activities, and many other aspects.
 In turn, these self-schemas direct and inform their processing of self-relevant information (Harter, 1999), much as we saw schemas in general affecting our social cognition.

 These self-schemas can be studied using the methods that we would use to study any other schema.
 One approach is to use neuroimaging to directly study the self in the brain.
 As you can see in Figure 3.3, neuroimaging studies have shown that information about the self is stored in the prefrontal cortex, the same place that other information about people is stored (Barrios et al., 2008).